ubilabs/node-geobatch/README.md

 #### `pending`

 Type `Number`.
 The number of addresses to still geocode.
+(Not included if stream was provided.)

 #### `percent`

 Type `Number`.
 The percentage that got geocoded already.
+(Not included if stream was provided.)

 #### `estimatedDuration`

 Type `Number`.
 The estimated duration based on past progress.
 In milliseconds.
+(Not included if stream was provided.)

 ### Options